microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     A-->D(1/0/0/1, 1/0/0/2, 1/0/1)
 ```

 The overall idea here is that the original, unbalanced logical tree has been reshaped into a balanced tree, so now reading or writing any part of the tree is bounded by `O(log(n))`.
 The branching factor of the tree is chosen such that it aligns with the chunk size.
-The above tree, with a branching factor of three, would be optimized for fitting three nodes into each "leaf chunk":
+The above tree, with a branching factor of three, optimized for fitting three nodes into each "leaf chunk":

 ```mermaid
 graph TD;